f5devcentral/f5-velos-training/docs/velos_security.rst

     }
     velos-1-gsa-1-active#

-The path below is for lower level audit log events like account lockouts.
+The path below is for lower-level audit log events like account lockouts.

 .. code-block:: bash